 Department of Computer Science

 University of Maryland College Park

-The Department of Computer Science at the University of Maryland, College Park, MD, USA is recruiting for a tenure track position in areas related to immersive media, including but not limited to Artificial Intelligence, Computer Vision, Human-Computer Interaction, Computer Audition, Machine Learning, Visualization, Computer Graphics, and XR/AR/VR, with starting dates on or after July 1, 2022.
-The opening is not restricted to any rank and outstanding candidates at all levels are encouraged to apply.
-Successful applicants will also be considered for joint appointments with the University of Maryland Institute for Advanced Computer Studies (UMIACS), a multi-disciplinary research institute.
+The Department of Computer Science at the University of Maryland, College Park, MD, USA is recruiting to fill multiple tenure-track faculty positions, with starting dates on or after July 1, 2023.
+The openings are not restricted to any rank and outstanding candidates at all levels are encouraged to apply.
+Successful applicants will also be considered for joint appointments with the University of Maryland Institute for Advanced Computer Studies (UMIACS), a multi- disciplinary research institute.

 Exceptional candidates in all areas of computer science, including but not limited to Artificial Intelligence, Computational Biology, Computer Graphics and AR/VR, Computer Systems, Computer Vision, Cybersecurity, Data Sciences, Databases, Human-Computer Interaction, Machine Learning, Programming Languages, Software Engineering, Theoretical Computer Science, etc. are being sought.
 Applicants working at the boundary of computer science and related disciplines, including Computational Linguistics and Natural Language Processing, Quantum Computing, Robotics, and Scientific Computing are also encouraged to apply, and may be considered for joint positions with other departments or institutes on campus.
 A candidate should indicate in their cover letter if they might be interested in such a joint appointment.